jespino/checksley/doc/source/api.rst

   .. js:function:: resetHtml5Constraints()

+    Reload the constraints of the field based on his html5 type attribute.

   .. js:function:: resetConstraints()

+    Reload the constraints of the field based on his data attributes.

   .. js:function:: hasConstraints()

+    Check if the field has any constraint/validation.

+    :return: boolean

   .. js:function:: validate(showErrors)

+    Apply general validators and call :js:func:`applyValidators`.

+    :param boolean showErrors: Enable error showing on this validation.

   .. js:function:: applyValidators(showErrors)

+    Apply specific field validators.

+    :param boolean showErrors: Enable error showing on this validation.

   .. js:function:: handleClasses(valid)

+    Add/remove classes to the field based on valid param.

+    :param boolean valid: validation status

   .. js:function:: manageError(name, constraint)

+    Obtain and add to the html the error message for a validation and a constraint.

+    :param string name: Validator name.
+    :param object constraint: Constraint object.

   .. js:function:: setErrors(messages)

+    Add to html the errors of this field as custom error messages.

+    :param object messages: A string or an array of string with the error messages.

   .. js:function:: makeErrorElement(constraintName, message)